kid-icarus/stack/local_modules/shasta/README.md

   - `this.actions` for accessing and dispatching actions
   - Never write mapDispatchToProps or mapStateToProps
     - All actions always provided from connect
-    - Define the data you need on your view via cursors
+    - Define the data you need on your view via storeProps
-  - `this.props` for accessing defined `cursors`

 - Ecosystem of plug-and-play modules
   - router